by and between

 (b) Provisions Separable.
 The provisions of this Agreement are independent of and separable from each other, and no provision shall be affected or rendered invalid or unenforceable by virtue of the fact that for any reason any other or others of them may be invalid or unenforceable in whole or in part.

 (c) Survival.
-Any provisions of this Agreement which, by their terms, are intended to survive the expiration or termination of this Agreement, including but not limited to the restrictive covenant and the provisions relating to non-solicitation, confidentiality, and both parties agree to forever waive any claim or defense, at law or in equity, asserting that such provision(s) terminated or otherwise became unenforceable as a result of the expiration or termination of this Agreement.
+Any provisions of this Agreement which, by their terms, are intended to survive the expiration or termination of this Agreement, shall so survive, including but not limited to the restrictive covenant and the provisions relating to non-solicitation, and confidentiality.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be signed and delivered as of the day and year set forth below.